 - Treatment for uterine sarcoma includes surgery, radiation therapy, chemotherapy, and hormone therapy.
 Clinical trials may also be available.

 - Many factors affect the prognosis and survival rate for uterine sarcomas.
-The outlook depends on the stage of the cancer, the size and type of the tumor, the patient’s overall heath, and whether the cancer is newly diagnosed or has recurred.
+The outlook depends on the stage of cancer, the size and type of the tumor, the patient’s overall health, and whether the cancer is newly diagnosed or has recurred.

 What Is Uterine Cancer?